 Summer Food Program Concept

-While over 21 million children participated in the free or reduced priced school meal program in 2011, just over 2 million children received meals during the summer months, largely due to the lack of local programs.
+While over 21 million children participated in the free or reduced priced school meal program in 2013, 3.5 million children received meals during the summer months, largely due to the lack of local programs.

 To help meet the nutritional needs of children during the summer months, several of our food banks operate summer feeding programs.